Bubblemelon/alternate-dump-files/README.md

 # alternate-dump-files

 ## Description:
 This program displays the content of a file to stdout that is similar to doing: the following below.
-The difference is that the offset is in decimal and not in octal for all three of the above mentioned processes.
+The difference is that the offset is in decimal and not in octal for the last two of the mentioned processes.
+This program does the same as doing "hd filename".

 ```
+$ hd filename

 $ od -tx1 filename

-$ hd filename

 $ hexdump filename
 // hexdump displays/orders bytes depending on the endianess of your machine